-We just learned about investment advisers, which are businesses that offer investment advice on a regular basis in return for some form of compensation.
-The natural persons (human beings) that work for investment advisers are referred to as investment adviser representatives (IARs).
-Let’s take a look at the legal definition of an IAR:
+We just learned about investment advisers, which are businesses that provide investment advice on a regular basis in exchange for compensation.
+The natural persons (human beings) who work for investment advisers are called investment adviser representatives (IARs).
+Here’s the legal definition of an IAR:

 Makes any recommendations or otherwise renders advice regarding securities

-This one should be fairly self-explanatory.
-Most registered IARs provide some form of investment advice on securities as a part of their job.
-Investment advice could be as simple as recommending a single security for purchase or sale, or as far as creating a holistic financial plan for a client.
+This is the most straightforward category.
+Many IARs provide investment advice as part of their job.
+That advice might be as simple as recommending one security to buy or sell, or as broad as building a complete financial plan.

 Manages accounts or portfolios of clients